Get exam ready for GCSE (9-1) English Literature - Part 4

 - Write a few sentences about what we learn about the theme from the way it is presented in the play.

-Hopefully some of the ideas, reflections, suggested activities have resonated with your own teaching or have possibly given you food for thought for future preparation of students for the linear examinations.
+We hope that some of the ideas, reflections and suggested activities presented in this series of blogs have resonated with your own teaching or have given you food for thought when preparing your students for the exams.

 About the author